Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/getresourceofannotation/_index.md

 title: Get Resource Of Annotation
 linktitle: Get Resource Of Annotation
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to retrieve the resource of an annotation using Aspose.PDF for .NET with this step-by-step guide.
-Example source code included.
 type: docs
 weight: 90
 url: /pdf/net/annotations/getresourceofannotation/
 ---

-The example shows how to get resource of annotation with Aspose.PDF for .NET
+The example shows how to get resource of annotation with Aspose.PDF for .NET.
 To get the resource of an annotation using Aspose.PDF for .NET, follow these steps:

 ## step 1.
 Set the path of the directory where the document is located.